jkseppan/shyster/README.md

 ''')))
 ```

-    ['shy•ster noun 1 some•one possi•bly a l•a•w•y•e•r who be•haves in an',
+    ['shy•ster noun 1 some•one pos•si•bly a l•a•w•y•e•r who be•haves in an',
      'un•scrupu•lous way 2 the pre•sent Python li•brary']

 ## Copying